GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Range**: 1 yard

 **Effect**: You convert a sapient creature's brain into a fine meal for yourself, or another, to consume.
 If consumed within a number of minutes equal to the spell's tier, the brain will provide a number of servings of food equal to the former creature's [Inte] score.
-Additionally, for the next five minutes, a creature that consumes the entire brain gains a bonus to [Inte] equal the [Inte] modifier of the brain's former - up to the tier of this spell.
+Additionally, for the next five minutes, a creature that consumes the entire brain gains a bonus to [Inte] equal the [Inte] modifier of the brain's former owner- up to the tier of this spell.

 A brain so affected cannot be reanimated by any means and becomes visible to anything on the psychic plane for a number of miles equal the the brain's [Inte] score minus the number of hours since the spell was cast.